 Many ear deformities do not self-correct.
 Traditional treatment for the correction of ear deformities is ear surgery, which cannot be performed until the child is 5 years old.
 Recent clinical studies have shown that another option, ear molding, can correct infant ear deformities without the need for surgery.
 Dr. Morin offers one such system, the EarWell™ Infant Ear Correction System, to his patients.
 He believes that all infants with an ear deformity should be assessed to determine whether ear molding is a viable option.
-The EarWell™ system provides the same results as infant ear surgery – without the need for actual surgery.
+The EarWell™ system provides the same results as infant ear surgery to NJ patients– without the need for actual surgery.

-Children born with a baby ear deformity are more likely to be victims of bullying, teasing, and taunting, which can lead to feelings of self-consciousness and low self-esteem that can last a lifetime.
+Children born with a newborn ear deformity are more likely to be victims of bullying, teasing, and taunting, which can lead to feelings of self-consciousness and low self-esteem that can last a lifetime.
 Once the bullying starts, many parents begin to think about ear surgery to improve the appearance of their child’s ears and, hopefully, put a stop to the taunting.

 While ear surgery is relatively safe, it carries with it a certain level of risk and involves an uncomfortable recovery process.
 Individuals with ear deformities who do not undergo surgery as a child often request surgery when they are older.
 At this point, surgery can be even more painful and will require time off of work.
 Cosmetic ear surgery is also expensive and rarely covered by insurance companies.